Shahpur Sirpura

-Shahpur Sirpura is a village located in Sambhal, Uttar Pradesh, India.
+Shahpur Sirpura is a village located 14 km north of Sambhal, Uttar Pradesh, India.
 It is situated in Sambhal taluk of Sambhal district.
-It lies to the southwest of Moradabad and 14 km north of Sambhal.
+It lies to the southwest of Moradabad.
 Nearby settlements include Pakbara, Joya and Hasanpur.

 Moradabad and Amroha Railway Station and Indira Gandhi International Airport are the nearest railway station and airport, respectively.

-It has a population of around 2300, most of them depend on agriculture.
-Some people left the village for their higher studies and also few families settled in NCR region.
+It has a population of around 2,300, most of whom depend on agriculture.
+Some people left the village for their higher studies and other families settled in the NCR region.

 Economy

 The primary occupation of the village is farming.
 Shahpur Sirpura is a marketplace for agricultural products such as fruits, sugarcane, and vegetables.
-While its economy is based on agriculture, many people of the village are working abroad, hence the economy of the village is also depended on that.
+While its economy is based on agriculture, many people of the village are working abroad, hence the economy of the village also depends on that.